frc1511/HomersDashboard/README.md

 The Blinky Blinky Page allows users to adjust the color of the LEDs on Homer.
 The LED Mode dropdown has a number of different configurations,
 * Robot State
-  - Colors change depending on the robot's state (Disabled = orange, Enabled = Alliance Color, Crater Mode = Green, etc).
+  - Colors change depending on the robot's state (Disabled = Orange, Enabled = Alliance Color, Crater Mode = Green, etc).
 * Alliance
   - The alliance color.
 * Custom